Neptune Retrograde Will Rule Your Life Until The End Of 2023

 ADVERTISEMENT

-On the positive side, Iva Naskova, astrologer at the Nebula platform, says that this time period is ideal for unleashing our creativity — particularly in music, writing, and art.
-“It is a valuable phase that encourages us to delve deep into our thoughts and use our sensitivity to gain greater self-awareness,” she says.
-“Take advantage of this time to prioritize self-care, and you will feel rejuvenated once Neptune resumes its direct trajectory.”

-There are a few dates to look out for as Neptune retrogrades for the majority of what's left of 2023, according to Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
+There are a few dates to look out for as Neptune retrogrades for the majority of what's left of 2023, according to Narayana Montúfar, senior astrologer and author.
 The first is from August 13 to August 26, when Mars in Virgo will clash with Neptune in Pisces, bringing confusion.
 "This is an aspect that is classic for bringing deceptive people into our orbit," she says.
 "These days require careful handling to not get ourselves involved in situations we might regret later on."